beloader/beloader/readme.md

 Beloader is test-driven though it did not prevent all issues.
 Please report [here](https://github.com/liqueurdetoile/beloader/issues) any trouble or features request.

 ## Want to help ?
-There is many more to do, implements features or create plugins.
+There is many more to do, implements specific loaders or create plugins.
 Don't mind to fork Beloader, tweak it and submit a pull request :wink: